-- Participate or appoint a department designee to attend the County Equal Rights Commission meeting; - Participate with the Department's Equal Rights Officer in identifying problem areas and working with departmental managers and staff to correct those problem areas; and - Ensure that all employment decisions, including development of job knowledge and skill requirements, interviews, offers of employment and compensation commitments, assignments, training and evaluation, and employee relations are consistent with the County's personnel practices and equal employment opportunity principles.
+- Ensure services provided to the community complies with the County Equal Rights Commission, free from discrimination; - Participate or appoint a department designee to attend the County Equal Rights Commission meeting; - Participate with the Department's Equal Rights Officer in identifying problem areas and working with departmental managers and staff to correct those problem areas; and - Ensure that all employment decisions, including development of job knowledge and skill requirements, interviews, offers of employment and compensation commitments, assignments, training and evaluation, and employee relations are consistent with the County's personnel practices and equal employment opportunity principles.

-6. DEPARTMENT EQUAL RIGHTS OFFICER
+6. DEPARTMENT EQUAL RIGHTS OFFICER/HR MANAGER

 Department Equal Rights Officers are an extension of the County Equal Rights Officer within each County department providing support to the Equal Rights Program.
-The Department Equal Rights Officer will:
+Departments Equal Rights Officer will:

-- Participate as a member of the Stanislaus County's Equal Rights Commission regarding policies, procedures, and resources available; - Assist management and department heads in problem identification and resolution; - Develop and implement audit and reporting systems designed to measure the effectiveness of the Department's Equal Employment Opportunity Plan, as well as individual departmental effort, and identify areas that appear to require special attention or remedial action; - Act as the Department resource person in the area of equal employment opportunity and affirmative action programs and serving as liaison with departments, enforcement agencies, special groups representing minorities, women, persons with disabilities, employee unions, and other community groups as appropriate; - Investigate complaints and work to resolve internal and external complaints of alleged discrimination or harassment; - Arrange, conduct and evaluate training activities related to equal employment opportunity programs and non-discrimination policies; and
+- Participate as a member of the Stanislaus County's Equal Rights Commission regarding policies, procedures, and resources available; - Assist management and department heads in problem identification and resolution; - Designated HR Managers are to develop and implement audit and reporting systems designed to measure the effectiveness of the Department's Equal Employment Opportunity Plan, as well as individual departmental effort and identify areas that appear to require special attention or remedial action; - Act as the Department resource person in the area of equal employment opportunity and affirmative action programs and serving as liaison with departments, enforcement agencies, special groups representing minorities, women, persons with disabilities, employee unions, and other community groups as appropriate; - Investigate complaints and work to resolve internal and external complaints of alleged discrimination or harassment;